Deprecation of constructors keyword

 … this is not a breaking change because

-record.This change also improves type-checking and normalization performance because the interpreter no longer needs to materialize the intermediate record of constructors.
+someUnionTypebecomes a synonym forSomeUnionTypeand you can access constructors directly off the original union type just as you did for the oldconstructorsrecord.This change also improves type-checking and normalization performance because the interpreter no longer needs to materialize the intermediate record of constructors.
 Now the interpreter only needs to type-check and normalize the constructors that you actually use.

 However, this is still a breaking change because

-inside of a record containing other terms:-- This expression used to type-check before this change and -- no longer type-checks afterwards { foo = constructors MyUnionType , bar = 1 }
+constructors xis now a type instead of a term.
+For example, this means that you can no longer store the expressionconstructors xinside of a record containing other terms:-- This expression used to type-check before this change and -- no longer type-checks afterwards { foo = constructors MyUnionType , bar = 1 }

 This change would also break any code that gave an explicit type annotation to a

-expression (unlikely, but possible).Phase 3 - Remove the
+constructorsexpression (unlikely, but possible).Phase 3 - Remove the

-keywordThis change is strongly backwards-incompatible by removing support for the
+constructorskeywordThis change is strongly backwards-incompatible by removing support for the

-keyword, breaking all code that still uses the keyword.
+constructorskeyword, breaking all code that still uses the keyword.

 Migration